bhalavat-nisarg/Machine-Learning/README.md

 ## After courses :
 Go to these places to apply your skills
 1. Data science challenges to improve skills - www.kaggle.com
-2.	https://www.drivendata.org/(kaggle equivalent for social good)
+2.	https://www.drivendata.org/ (kaggle equivalent for social good)
 3.	http://datalook.io/- (Some really nice project ideas like adopt-a-pet.
 Can be a great source for ideas)
 4.	www.datakind.org
 5. BM ML challenges for social good - https://ibmhadoop.devpost.com/